Meet Some of The UK University Students Voting to Leave the EU

 Despite their swings, the polls ultimately show the referendum could go either way.
-But research has shown that students are most likely to vote Remain, while also being the least likely demographic to actually vote – whether or not young people turn out could be pivotal in deciding the outcome of the referendum.
+However, research has shown that students are most likely to vote Remain, while also being the least likely demographic to actually vote at all.
+Whether or not young people turn out to vote could be pivotal in deciding the outcome of the referendum.

-But in spite of all the warnings of leaving the EU – and the impact it could have on young people in particular – there are some students determined to leave.
+In spite of all the warnings against leaving the EU – and the impact it could have on young people, in particular – there are some students determined to leave.

 Students have always been vocal in their fight for democracy and progressive values; they have mobilised throughout history to campaign for a number of causes, and the NUS prides itself on uniting students to promote, defend and extend students’ rights.
-It’s no surprise that the EU’s democratic integrity is at the forefront of those wanting to leave.
+It’s no surprise that the EU’s democratic integrity is at the forefront of the concerns held by those wanting to leave.

-Many of the students I spoke to were concerned with the power given to unelected officials – of which UK representatives make up a minority.
-Derya Khalilpour, a 19-year-old Biomedical Sciences student at UWE, who is also VP of the university’s Debating Society, said: “while there is a certain amount of diplomacy that goes on when introducing legislation, we still get damaging laws passed down like the common fisheries policy.
-Even when all the British MEPs vote against a motion they are still defeated.”
+Many of the students I spoke to are concerned with the power given to unelected officials – of which UK representatives make up a minority.
+Derya Khalilpour, a 19-year-old Biomedical Sciences student at UWE, who is also VP of the University’s Debating Society, says: “while there is a certain amount of diplomacy that goes on when introducing legislation, we still get damaging laws passed down like the common fisheries policy.
+Even when all the British MEPs vote against a motion, they are still defeated.”

-David Browne, a postgrad student I spoke to at the University of Exeter, went so far as to describe the EU as “fundamentally undemocratic.”
+David Browne, a postgrad student I spoke to at the University of Exeter, goes so far as to describe the EU as “fundamentally undemocratic.”

 The issue of sovereignty also featured heavily in our discussions.